Marketing any product or service is vital to its success, highlighting the benefits of your product or service to existing and potential customers.

 - For example, product standards you will have to meet.

 - Trade associations often collect data from their members, which will give you a good insight into your industry.

 - Large libraries and universities have relevant statistics.
 University departments or experts working in your field are likely to have data they can provide free of charge or at a low cost.

 - Government databases are a useful source of statistics.
-The Government-run Office for National Statistics can provide data on a variety of issues.
+The government-run Office for National Statistics can provide useful data on a variety of subjects.

-- You can search for information online.
-But if you do, make sure the data is recent and from a reliable source.
-Cross-check what you find, if possible.
+- You can search for information online, but make sure the data is recent and from a reliable source.

 - Many specialist trade publications offer free subscriptions or unrestricted access to their websites.

 - Ensure you do not use research simply to confirm your own viewpoint.
-Be realistic when analysing information.
+Be open-minded when analysing information.

 Consider buying existing research